Paperback | $20.00 Short | £13.95 | ISBN: 9780262525954 | 336 pp. | 7 x 9 in | 10 b&w illus., 2 tables| January 2014

 About the Editor

-Jean Decety is the Irving B. Harris Professor of Psychology and Psychiatry at the University of Chicago.
-He is the coeditor of The Social Neuroscience of Empathy (MIT Press, 2007).
+Jean Decety is Irving B. Harris Professor of Psychology and Psychiatry at the University of Chicago.
+He is the editor of Empathy: From Bench to Bedside and coeditor of The Social Neuroscience of Empathy, both published by the MIT Press.